1. Hyper personalization

 “In this day and age, making exact product recommendations or content suggestions based on customer needs may no longer be considered magic.
 It all comes down to using your data in a smart and automated way.
 By collecting relevant data - as you probably already do throughout each step of the customer journey - you can create rich customer profiles within a Customer Data Platform.

 In 2020, using those profiles to build tailored customer journeys isn’t a choice, it’s a necessity.
 Why?
 Because people are bombarded with information, while our processing capacity is limited.
 As a coping mechanism, we’ve learned to filter out irrelevant data.
 As a marketer, how can you increase the chances of your message to pass through this filter?
-I’m excited to see brands discover the results of the future success factor: combining the Marketing Cloud and your Customer Data on one platform.”
+I’m excited to see brands discover the results of the future success factor: combining the Mobile Marketing Cloud and your Customer Data on one platform.”

 Colinda Leemans, Data Consultant @ CM.com